The product · for Diagnostic Imaging

 1. What changes when the sector setup is Diagnostic Imaging

-Verivius v1 ships sector setups for six sectors today (independent secondary care, dental, adult social care, independent ambulance, Private Clinic, secure patient transport on the ambulance pack) and is in active build for three more, including Diagnostic Imaging.
+Verivius v1 ships sector setups for eight sectors today (independent secondary care, dental, adult social care, independent ambulance, Private Clinic, secure patient transport on the ambulance pack, GP, and Diagnostic Imaging), with one more in active build (termination of pregnancy).
 When an imaging service signs up, the platform behaves the same way it does for any other sector.
 Same dashboard zones, same evidence loop, same audit trail.
 The content the platform ships with is what changes for Diagnostic Imaging.

 Three things change.
 The vocabulary on every page (sonographer, radiographer, radiologist, modality, scan, report, incidental finding).
 The list of incident, complaint and safeguarding categories (unintended ionising radiation exposure, MRI safety event, contrast media reaction, missed fetal anomaly, incidental finding disclosure gap).
 The assurance calendar pre-populated with the recurring items an imaging service has to evidence (quarterly IR(ME)R compliance review, monthly equipment QA per modality, monthly MRI safety screening audit, quarterly incidental findings follow-up audit, annual radiation dose audit against Diagnostic Reference Levels, annual MRI quench drill).